shashankgroovy/learning_algos/sorting/mergesort/README.md

 >Note:
 >* The merge opertation is a time consuming and slow operation.
+>* Creates a new list.
- * During the merging process, a situation may arise when we run out of elements in one of the lists.
+>* During the merging process, a situation may arise when we run out of elements in one of the lists.
 We must, hence stop the merging process and copy rest of the elements from unfinished list into the final list.

 Running Times
 -------------
 O(n Log n)

 * Worst-cast performance - O(n log n)
 * Average-case performance - O(n log n)
-* Best-case performance - O(n log n) - typical and O(n) [natural
+* Best-case performance - O(n log n) - typical and O(n)- natural
-  variant][natural_variant]
+  variant

-  [natural_variant]: A natural merge sort is similar to a bottom up merge sort except that any naturally occurring runs (sorted sequences) in the input are exploited.
+  >A natural merge sort is similar to a bottom up merge sort except that any naturally occurring runs (sorted sequences) in the input are exploited.